-Extended essay courses are primarily offered to outstanding third/fourth year students enrolled in the Undergraduate Research Fellowship Programme (URFP) to pursue an advanced research project under the guidance and instruction of a supervisor.
-The extended essay course can only be taken in conjunction with another advanced ENGL/LCOM course and students will be required to attend the classes for that course, as part of a 12-credit combination.
-Before making the course selection online, students enrolled in the URFP have to seek approval from a prospective supervisor, who will normally be the teacher of the conjoined course, to consider their intended admission to the course.
+Extended essay courses are primarily offered to outstanding final-year students enrolled in the Undergraduate Research Fellowship Programme (URFP) to pursue an advanced research project under the guidance of a supervisor (please refer to FAQ no. 11 below for information on the URFP).
+The extended essay course can only be taken in conjunction with another advanced ENGL/LCOM course, as part of a 12-credit combination.
+Before making the course selection online, students enrolled in the URFP have to seek approval from a prospective supervisor via the School Office, who will normally be the teacher of the conjoined course, to consider their intended admission to the extended essay course.